In Philadelphia, a mass vaccination clinic opened with fanfare, then closes amid rifts of trust

 “Philly Fighting Covid demonstrated they can get people through a site and get them vaccine,” Garrow said.
 “Most people who came through came away super impressed.”

-Now, Philadelphia Mayor Jim Kenney (D) is seeking to regain residents’ trust by overseeing the opening of a new mass-vaccination clinic at the same site.
+Now, Philadelphia Mayor Jim Kenney (D) is seeking to regain residents’ trust by overseeing the opening of a new mass vaccination clinic at the same site.
 This time, it’s run by the health department.

 Julie Tate contributed to this report.